solariun/CorePartition/README.md

 # Preemptive Threads

-     This OS is now ONLY preemptive, like that we can focus on bringing all the power of Atomic execution to you.
+     This OS is now ONLY COOPERATIVE, like that we can focus on bringing all the power of Atomic execution to you.

-# NEW1
+# NEW
 # 2.7.0

+- All functions now starts with Cpx_ instead of CorePartition_.

 - There will be no more SetStackOverflow, now just by using Cpx_StackOverflowHandler